-Your personal user authentication certificate must be purchased from a recognized Certificate Authority (CA) such as Comodo, DigiCert, Entrust, GoDaddy, Incommon, Verisign, or Thawte, and then sent to Grants.gov for installation.
+Your personal user authentication certificate must be purchased from a recognized Certificate Authority (CA) such as Comodo, DigiCert, Entrust, GoDaddy, Incommon, Symantec, or Thawte, and then sent to Grants.gov for installation.

-Your certificate must have either a 1024 or 2048 bit public RSA key and use a SHA-1 based digital signature algorithm (such as SHA1RSA).
-Currently, Grants.gov does not support the newer SHA-2 based digital signatures (for example SHA256RSA), and so care must be taken when ordering your certificate.
+Your certificate must have a 2048 bit public RSA key and use a SHA-2 based digital signature (for example SHA256RSA), so care must be taken when ordering your certificate.

-Personal user authentication certificates may be difficult to find on the Certificate Authority websites, so we recommend that you contact sales departments directly and explain that you need a 1024 or 2048 bit SSL client certificate that uses SHA-1.
+Personal user authentication certificates may be difficult to find on the Certificate Authority websites, so we recommend that you contact sales departments directly and explain that you need a 2048 bit SSL client certificate that uses SHA-2.

 Requesting Certificate Installation

 Once you have obtained a certificate, fill out the and return to Grants.gov by following the instructions on the form.
 Grants.gov will notify you by email once it has been installed.
 You have the option to use separate certificates for the Production and Training environments or to use a single certificate for both environments.